raganwald-deprecated/rewrite_rails/README.md

 **How do I know what will be rewritten?**

 Consult [the doc folder](http://github.com/raganwald/rewrite_rails/tree/master/doc).
 Every rewriter gets its own page.
-At the moment, those are [Andand](http://github.com/raganwald/rewrite_rails/tree/master/doc/andand.textile "doc/andand.textile"), [Into](http://github.com/raganwald/rewrite_rails/tree/master/doc/into.md), [String to Block](http://github.com/raganwald/rewrite_rails/tree/master/doc/string_to_block.md "doc/string_to_block.md"), and [Call by Name](http://github.com/raganwald/rewrite_rails/tree/master/doc/call_by_name.md).
+At the moment, those are [Andand](http://github.com/raganwald/rewrite_rails/tree/master/doc/andand.textile "doc/andand.textile"), [Into](http://github.com/raganwald/rewrite_rails/tree/master/doc/into.md#readme), [String to Block](http://github.com/raganwald/rewrite_rails/tree/master/doc/string_to_block.md#readme "doc/string_to_block.md"), [Call by Name](http://github.com/raganwald/rewrite_rails/tree/master/doc/call_by_name.md#readme "doc/call_by_name.md"), and (new for 2009) [Extension Methods](http://github.com/raganwald/rewrite_rails/tree/master/doc/extension_methods.md#readme "doc/extension_methods.md").
 More will be added as I write them or port them from the old rewrite gem.

 **How can I see what is rewritten?**